paulmbeaumont/paulmbeaumont.github.io/README.md

 2. From top menu, choose: Setting -> Pages and set Branch: main /(root)
 3. Click the green “Code” button and copy link.
 4. Open a new “Project” in RStudio” with the same name as your repository.
 Put this folder some place where you would like to keep it long-term.
 5. Download the “GitHubProjectPage” folder from the Canvas page and drag those files into your project folder.
+Note that the file extensions are: "index.md" etc. ".md" files are GitHub friendly and can be rendered in readable form on GitHub.
 6. Commit and Push to make sure that your GitHub repository is updated.
 7. Now you can edit your RStudio project files to personalize your GitHub page.
 Make sure to Commit and Push changes fairly often.